kdvolder/vscode-remote-java-dev-env/README.md

 Note down the 'EXTERNAL-IP' address.
 It may not appear at first as it can take some time for the gke cluster to set this up.

-Now you can ssh into your machine from the cli:
+Now you can ssh into your remote dev machine from the cli:

 ```
 $ ssh root@34.82.134.71